 This is what a Fulgurex motor looks like:

 The inscription on the back reads "Fulgurex / Pacific Fast Mail".

 Historical side note: PFM was a company from Edmonds, Washington.
-They were reputed for their quality brass steam engine imports, their turnout motors and the Sound System II (which allowed for steam engines with synchronized chuff sounds, something way in advance for the late 70s).
-Their first catalog is from 1956 and the last one from 1982.
+They were reputed for their quality brass steam engine imports, their turnout motors, and the Sound System II (which allowed for steam engines with synchronized chuff sounds, something way in advance for the late 70s).
+Their first catalog is from 1956 and the last one is from 1982.